Shai2u/dash_plotly_car_accidents_example/README.md

 filter_6_values : list
     The values selected in the sixth filter checklist. hideout : dict
-    The hideout data from the lines_geojson.
+    The hideout data from the points_geojson.

 Returns
 -------